The MacBook Pro with Touch Bar (13-inch, Mid-2018) is a welcome, but mostly straightforward, improvement to a capable

-Let’s get the easy part out of the way: if you were actively put off by attributes of the MacBook Pro’s ultra-thin redesign in 2016, and its use of Thunderbolt 3 as the exclusive means of adding peripherals, Apple’s refreshed line-up for 2018 isn’t going to change your mind for the MacBook Pro 2018.
+Let’s get one thing out of the way right off the bat – if you weren’t a fan of the new MacBook Pro’s ultra-thin redesign, and its use of Thunderbolt 3 as the exclusive means of connecting things, Apple’s 2018 lineup isn’t going to change your mind for the MacBook Pro 2018.

 However, if having a thin and light laptop with a shallow keyboard doesn’t bother you, and you like macOS, this is a solid but not all-out inspiring improvement.

 - Buying Guide: 15 best laptops for most people in 2019